ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter23.md

 “For the last few days, he has undergone an extreme anxiety; worried that he would not find me, then worried that I have forgotten about us, worried that I’m no longer used to our physical intimacy, worried that he would fail to satisfy me.

-“Then, he’s worried about my golden core, worried about my health.
+“Then, he’s worried about my Golden Core, worried about my health.

 “All these times, we have made love, Lán Zhàn has only one goal; make me feel fully satisfied.